 Your health records contain a type of data called confidential patient information.
 This data can be used to help with research and planning.

 If you are happy with your confidential patient information being used for research and planning, you do not need to do anything.
 However, if you do want to opt out, you can do this here or by calling NHS Digital Contact Centre on 0300 303 5678, Monday to Friday, 9am to 5pm (excluding bank holidays).

 Access to Medical Records

 If you wish to, you can now use the internet to book appointments with a GP, request repeat prescriptions for any medications you take regularly and look at your medical record online.
-You can also still use the telephone or call in to the surgery for any of these services as well.
-It’s your choice.
+Please ask reception for an Online Access form in order to start taking advantage of these benefits.